 2010 95p

 Tasted in April 2018.
 More of everything here compared with 2009.
 More sweetness, more grained, and riper tannin.
 Dark cherries and blackberries in vast quantities.
 On the nose and palate.
-Imho, the third-best vintage of the winemaker.
+It's the third-best vintage of the winemaker.

 2011 92p